 But since it is Germany we are talking about we can safely file Love & Relationships under that label too.

 Now that Valentine’s day is just around the corner, it seemed like a perfect time to publish this cheeky little dummies guide for dating a German. 😉

-Are you single in Germany and curious about dating a local?
+Maybe you are single in Germany and curious about dating a local?
 Or perhaps you just spotted a German out in the wild.
 Now you are wondering about your next best move?
 Don’t stay clueless, my dear foreigner!

-So gather around, grab a Weizen and let me guide you on how to approach, woo and date a German. <3
+So gather around kids, grab a Weizen and let me guide you on how to approach, woo and date a German. <3

 Disclaimer: The following post contains obscene amounts of national stereotyping. 😉

 One of the first things you will notice about the Germans is that they are not the most obvious flirts.
 Definitely not like their British, Italian or French counterparts for whom flirting is basically a national pastime.

 You could look like a total knockout, but Germans may not even turn their heads.
 But don’t fret!
 It’s not because they don’t find you hot.
 It’s just how the local flirting etiquettes are – too subtle for us foreigners to detect.

 You see, the bold pick-up culture like in North America or Britain does not really exist in Germany.
 Just like friendships, romantic relationships are formed over time, through personal contacts (or a Verein).

 This is not to say that Germans never-ever go out with a complete stranger.
 It happens all the time.
 Just don’t expect them to approach or shower you with attention.
 Or throw some cheesy pick up line at you.